SOAR CAMP FAQ

 - - What if my child gets sick while out on course?

 - - What do you do during a lightening storm?

 - - What about personal hygiene needs while on course?

 - - Will my child be able to have contact with home?

 - - What if my child has a birthday while at camp?

 How can my child benefit from the SOAR program?

 SOAR has a two-fold emphasis.
-First, we assist our students in building self-esteem, self-reliance, and self-confidence.
-Secondly, we encourage our students to develop critical life skills such as organization and time management skills; decision-making and problem-solving skills; communication and social skills; and frustration management skills.
-Students then learn strategies which enable them to translate skills learned while on the program in to their everyday situations at home and in the classroom.
+First, we assist our participants in building self-esteem, self-reliance, and self-confidence.
+Secondly, we encourage our participants to develop critical life skills such as organization and time management skills; decision-making and problem-solving skills; communication and social skills; and frustration management skills.
+Participants then learn strategies which enable them to translate skills learned while on the program in to their everyday situations at home and in the classroom.